Skip to Content

 BTW: Do you want to know more about rock and mineral identification?
 The books listed below are the best ones you can find on the internet (Amazon links):

-What Gemstones are Found in Minnesota?
+What Gemstones Are Found in Minnesota?

 They formed billions of years ago from volcanic eruptions and ended up in river basins, gravel pits, and gravel dumps.
 They also come in different types.